-- Solar – A 109-kW solar array produces power and allows research programs to study the performance of multiple PV panel types in Midwest conditions.
+- Solar: A 109-kW solar array produces power and allows research programs to study the performance of multiple photovoltaic panel types in Midwest conditions.
 Four smaller grid-integrated solar arrays provide power for electric vehicle charging and data for research on power grid interoperability.

 - Wind: One 10-kW wind turbine provides power and the ability to research regional application of small wind turbine installations.

 - Geothermal: Building 224, Argonne’s Visitor Information Center, is home to a 23-ton geothermal heat pump system that provides thermal control for the facility with minimal required makeup power.

 - Combined Heat and Power: Argonne’s Combined Heat and Power plant produces 20% of base electricity use and 80% of steam for the site, saving energy, reducing greenhouse gas emissions, and creating a secure energy source for part of the site’s power needs